KabohaJeanMark/tic-tac-toe/README.md

 ![valid](assets/another_turn.png)

-What happens if an invalid number is chosen?
+### What happens if an invalid number is chosen?

-If a person selects a wrong input such as 11, 12 or a string like "cw1" the following message returns.
+If you select a wrong input such as 11, 12 or a string like "cw1" the following message returns telling you what exactly you did wrong and asking you to submit a number from 1 to 9.

 ![invalid](assets/invalid-not-valid-number.png)

-If a person selects a cell which has already been used to place in X or O, for example, 1, the following message is displayed.
+If you select a cell which has already been used to place in X or O, for example, 1, the following message is displayed telling you which cell has already been used and prompting you to choose another one.

 ![invalid](assets/invalid-already.png)

+### GAME CONCLUSION

 WIN

+The image below shows an example of a win because there are 3 X's in a diagonal line from the bottom left to top right.
+As long as there is a line going either vertically, horizontally or diagonally containing 3 same tokens, the game is won and the user with those is the winner.

 ![invalid](assets/milestone3_player_win.png)

 TIE

+The image below is of a game that ended in a tie/ draw because there are no 3 tokens (X's or O's) in a straight line whether diagonal, horizontal or vertical.

 ![invalid](assets/milestone_3-tie.png)